 “He Stayed in the Picture”

 Jonathon Arthur Conrad was born on January 19, 1919 in Arkansas to Bruce “Bubba” Conrad and Marian Moore.
-Jonathon was apparently their only child.
+Jonathon was their only child.
 Bruce worked doing odd jobs, and Marian was a house wife.
 Jonathon graduated from high school and worked for a few years in a warehouse.
 He eventually married Ethyl Jones, a girl he had gone to school with.
 The two of them had always gotten along, but after they married, their relationship quickly soured and they divorced.
 When World War II broke out, Jonathon enlisted in the army and was sent to the South Pacific for most of the war.

 When he was discharged, Jonathon returned to Arkansas and thought he might try to start over with Ethyl, but he found she had already remarried.
 He turned his attention to work, then, and tried to find a job, but it was difficult.
 He found temporary things, but nothing steady.
 Finally, in 1957, he decided to try his luck in Chicago.
 He did not want to leave his mom, as he had a feeling he would never see her again, but she persuaded him to go, telling him that it was his chance for a new life.